CZ-NIC/knot-resolver/doc/gettingstarted-startup.rst

     To start and enable service in one command use ``systemctl enable --now knot-resolver.service``

 Unfortunately, for some cases (typically Docker and minimalistic systems), ``systemd`` is not available, therefore it is not possible to use ``knot-resolver.service``.
-If you have this problem, look at :ref:`usage without systemd <config-no-systemd>` section.
+If you have this problem, look at :ref:`usage without systemd <manager-no-systemd>` section.

 ===============